rajan123456/uPresent/videoprocessor/README.md

 After sending the video to SRS Cluster, subsequently, an API call is made to videoProcessor service to pull this video from SRS cluster.
 It is a `POST` request developed using `Python Flask`.

 Now, The videoProcessor service on recieving this video stream from SRS Cluster, firstly, splits the video stream into number of image frames using OpenCV library.
 These image frames are then Base64 encoded.
 After that, a JSON request object is constructed which contains base64 image string, username and timestamp.
-All these values are then serialized before converting into JSON request object.
+All these values are serialized before passing into the JSON request object.

-Finally, a kafka connection is setup and the JSON request is pushed to the **"VideoCollector"** Kafka Topic through the Kafka producer.
+Finally, a Kafka connection is setup and the JSON request is pushed to the **"VideoCollector"** Kafka Topic through the Kafka producer.

 This stream of image frames is then consumed from kafka topic by our **streamProcessor** service for further processing.